Yeah! My website is up and running! After weeks of marketing, visitors are finally trickling in to check out what I have to offer.

 Studies have shown that there is an undeniable correlation between page loading times and bounce rate.
 According to consumer behavior statistics noted by Pingdom, the slower a page loads, the higher the bounce rate.
 For example, pages that load within 2 seconds have a 6% bounce rate, while the bounce rate soars to 38% by the 5th second.
 It’s clear that every second makes a difference.
 (Surprisingly, some people are fiercely loyal and do not bounce even after 12 seconds!)

 What is the speed of your site?
-Numerous tools can help you find out how well- or poorly- your site is performing.
+Numerous website checkers can help you find out how well- or poorly- your site is performing.
 But how fast is fast enough?
 According to Pingdom, the ideal load time should be no more than 2 seconds.

 If yours isn’t close to this, it’s time to make improvements.